10 Hard Truths About “No Upfront Fee” SBLC Requests

 - We work with:

-Post-revenue companies, clear use of proceeds, decision-makers who can fund diligence, clean governance.
+post-revenue companies, clear use of proceeds, decision-makers who can fund diligence, clean governance, and realistic collateral or sponsor support.

 - We don’t work with: